Layne Somsen: Cincinnati Reds

-New York Yankees/Los Angeles Dodgers
+New York Yankees

-The Reds waived Somsen, and he was claimed by the New York Yankees on May 24, 2016, who assigned him to the Scranton/Wilkes-Barre RailRiders.
+The Reds waived Somsen, and he was claimed by the New York Yankees on May 24, 2016, who assigned him to the Scranton/Wilkes-Barre RailRiders, for whom he made four scoreless appearances.
 On June 13, Somsen was designated for assignment to clear room for Ike Davis on the roster.

+Los Angeles Dodgers

-On June 22, the Los Angeles Dodgers claimed Somsen off waivers.
-He was designated for assignment by the Dodgers on July 1, cleared waivers, and was outrighted to the AAA Oklahoma City Dodgers on July 3.
+On June 22, 2016, the Los Angeles Dodgers claimed Somsen off waivers.
+He was designated for assignment by the Dodgers on July 1, cleared waivers, and was outrighted to the Triple–A Oklahoma City Dodgers on July 3.
 He got into six games for Oklahoma City and was 0–2 with a 20.65 ERA before spending most of the season on the disabled list.
-The Dodgers assigned him to the Double-A Tulsa Drillers of the Texas League to start the 2017 season.
+The Dodgers assigned him to the Double–A Tulsa Drillers of the Texas League to start the 2017 season.
 He split the season between Tulsa and Oklahoma City, appearing in 39 games with a 7–1 record and 2.21 ERA.

-In 2018, Somsen pitched in 11 games for Tulsa, allowing only one earned run in 12 innings.
+In 2018, Somsen pitched in 11 games for Tulsa, allowing only one earned run in 121/3 innings.
+He split the 2019 campaign between Tulsa and Oklahoma City, recording a 5.17 ERA with 13 strikeouts and 3 saves across 15 2/3 innings pitched.
+Somsen elected free agency following the season on November 4, 2019.